 But even those conversations put a barrier between us and the other person.
-We may think we're staying "connected," but we can't see the expressions or feeling the physical closeness of the one we're talking with.
+We may think we're staying "connected," but we can't see the expressions or feel the physical closeness of the one we're talking with.
 Video is no substitute for someone standing next to you.

 This sense of alienation is more serious in singles, however.
 We're forced to do many things alone--things we'd rather have a friend or spouse along with us.

 Even mundane chores like shopping for groceries can be frustrating if we think it's no fun cooking for ourselves.
 The attitude of "why bother?" can creep in very easily.

 At times, we ask serious questions about life.
 We wonder what the point is without someone to share it with.
 We struggle to stay motivated.

 But like many exercises in self-knowledge, these tough questions can be valuable.
 They can lead us to evaluate what matters in life and whether we're pursuing it, rather than just drifting along.

 One of the struggles I've had to deal with as a single is a sense of purpose in life.
 Early in my career, I thought my purpose was to make my employer as successful as I could.
 Then, as is often the case, jobs went sour.
 Companies that were a great place to work changed, and changed for the worse.
 Employees were taken advantage of and I began to feel like a tool.

 Certainly that wasn't true at every place I worked, but it happened often enough that I had to temper my expectations of the workplace.
 I always remained conscientious and gave my employer my best effort, but I gradually understood that my career was not my purpose in life.